 It’s late in summer, and with the heat bearing down upon us, most of us Americans are dreaming of the impending fall that is just around the corner.
-In the beginning of the summer, my back patio started with only one aloe plant, but now, over the course of three months, it has transformed into FOUR aloe plants!
-To most, you might wonder what on Earth one person could do with that much aloe vera, but I look at it as do I have ENOUGH aloe vera for the many uses it has?
+At the beginning of the summer, my back patio started with only one aloe plant, but now, over the course of three months, it has transformed into FOUR aloe plants!
+To most, you might wonder what on earth one person could do with that much aloe vera, but I look at it as do I have ENOUGH aloe vera for the many uses for aloe vera that there are?

 How to Prepare and Store Your Own Aloe Vera Gel

 If you are not going to use store-bought aloe vera, which can be cut with harsh solvents and all sorts of preservatives, learning to harvest and prepare it yourself is the cheapest and healthiest option!
 It’s extremely easy to cultivate your aloe plants.
 To harvest your own aloe vera gel:

 - Cut off leaves from your aloe plant, starting from the bottom so that the plant can continue to grow and thrive.

 - Setting the leaves bottom/cut side down in a cup, allow to drain the yellowish resin from the leaves for 5-10 minutes.
 This bitter liquid, known as “bitter aloes” or aloin, can be a bit irritating to the skin, but in its dried/powdered form, is used internally for constipation as a very effective natural laxative.

 - You can either harvest the gel the conventional way, by slicing the leaves in half and scooping out the gel; or you can take a fruit/vegetable peeler and peel the outer leaves off of the gel.
 The latter method will conserve the most amount of aloe vera gel, but both are effective methods.